bruceravel/demeter/documentation/Athena/analysis/lr.rst

 The three plot buttons behave just like the purple plot buttons would behave were only the standard and unknown marked.

-My favorite explanation of this analysis method is :cite:t:`Bunker`.
+My favorite explanation of this analysis method is :cite:`Bunker`.